 - After the Conference the parties have 20 days to appeal the decision of the Conference Officer.
 If they appeal the decision the case will go before a Judge or a Support Master, depending on the County.

-Contact Colgan & Associates To Be Your Family Lawyer Today
+Contact Colgan & Associates To Be Your Trusted Family Lawyer

 The earlier you are informed of Pennsylvania’s unique child support laws and how they pertain to your situation, the better equipped you will be to fight for a fair and adequate division of financial support for your child or children.
 Call us at (717) 790-2048 for a no obligation free phone consultation.